 The bottom of the chin is slightly plumped because the face downward, this resin head matches the situation.

 Since the pillow is made of straw and the head does not fit perfectly, I adjusted the gap with epoxy putty.

-Wounded soldier and medic are glued to the end.
-The shape of the parts are strangely twisted.
+Wounded soldier and medicare glued to the end.
+The shape of the parts is strangely twisted.

 Additional work with a soldier’s bandage and helmet’s strap with a thin strip of masking tape.

 I airbrushed Tamiya’s acrylic before face painting.
 This matte surface is good for brush painting.
-But I felt the degree of matte condition is too strong.
+But I felt the degree of the matte condition is too strong.

 The face was basically painted with oil paint, uniforms, etc. were painted with water-based acrylic and enamel.

 Replace the desk stand with an LED light stand that is brighter than before, and the work gets faster.

-I am thinking whether to make a big flag of emergency station, it is made by sticking a decal on a piece of tissue paper covered with melted putty.
+I am thinking whether to make a big flag of the emergency station, it is made by sticking a decal on a piece of tissue paper covered with melted putty.

 After all, it is difficult to stick a decal on a tissue.
 Even using a softening agent, it got peeled off.
 In the end, I decided to stick it on a thin plastic sheet, but it still did not go very well, and eventually, it was forcibly fixed with an adhesive.
 Previously, it worked well when I made a Japanese Marine Soldier.
 I wonder if the nature of the decal is slightly different.

 Medic displayed the Red Cross and were doing medical care, such as treatment of injured soldiers.
 I think that not being a target of the enemy just because attaching a Red Cross mark.